kennethchua95/ITForRent/README.md

 # ITForRent
-A website for users to register their IT products that they want to rent out and other people can rent it for a price.
+A demo website for users to register their IT products that they want to rent out and other people can rent it for a price.
 Created using PHP, SQL and XAMPP.

 Readme (Steps to run the website)